About half of school-going children in Singapore are afflicted with childhood myopia.

 Once a child has myopia, the traditional approach to address symptoms has been prescription spectacles, which are a cheap and easy solution.
 There are many spectacle designs now available on the market (which helps somewhat with children’s perceptions that being bespectacled is not ‘cool’) and these are accessible to the consumer at varied price points.

 However, it should be noted that spectacles do not control myopia.
 This means that glasses need to be changed regularly, about once a year or so to keep up with the level of myopia in children.
 In addition, as the myopia degree increases, spectacle lens prices will increase as well.

 Option 1: Wearing Contact Lens

 Contact lenses, while useful for adults, might not be useful for children who are discomforted by having to wear them continuously throughout the day.
-Soft contact lenses usually cause dryness in the eyes and might be slightly uncomfortable after wearing for a couple of hours.
+Soft contact lenses usually cause dryness in the eyes and might be slightly uncomfortable after wearing them for a couple of hours.

 Option 2: Using Atrophine Drops